hofstadter-io/hof/docs/content/first-example/simple-server/templates.md

 1. __Once Templates__ - used to generate a single file, like `main.go` or `index.js`
 2. __Repeated Templates__ - generate a file for each element, like routes in this example
 3. __Partial Templates__ - reusable template snippets which are available in all full templates
-3. __Static Files__ - copied directly into the output, bypassing the template engine
+4. __Static Files__ - copied directly into the output, bypassing the template engine
+5. __Config Files__ - generate yaml or json into the output, bypassing the template engine

 Templates are based on Go `text/template` with extra helpers and conventions.
 We will cover the basics in the first-example and they should be familiar to other text templating systems.